lu-dsc/site-ludsc/README.md

 3. Upgrade version number in `pubspec.yaml`
 4. Push your changes to your branch
 5. Create a pull request for your branch
+6. Release code with tag of the version number

 ## License